brooklyn-data/dbt_artifacts/README.md

 3. Run `dbt deps`.

-## Generating the source table
+## Uploading the artifacts
-This package requires that the source data exists in Snowflake.
+This package uploads the artifact files into Snowflake.
 There are two supported ways of doing this:
 - The _V2_ way of doing this which flattens the uploaded files on load.
 This supports files over 16MB (the limit of a variant field in snowflake) and also makes rebuilds of the materialised models much faster because the JSON unpacking is done once on load.
 The downside of this approach